Concluding Thoughts about Agile Implementation in Your Organization

 Figure 2

-In practice, developers and the testers have to engage with other stakeholders at times because when it’s a micro level discussion, they feel more at home discussing it with the creator directly.
-But in either situation, product owner has to be the person moderating all the interactions within and outside of the teams.
+In practice, developers and testers have to engage with other stakeholders at times because when it’s a micro level discussion, they feel more at home discussing it with the creator directly.
+But in either situation, the product owner has to be the person moderating all the interactions within and outside of the teams.
 They have to be in command and sanction every move planned for the day, the sprint or the iteration.

 Empowerment